ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 ### To `$_POST` Or Not To `$_POST`

 Alright, so what next?
 Let's start out by check whether or not our `$_POST` variable is present, and if it isn't, we can exit the function.
 No use in wasting memory on nothing.
-To check whether out variable is present, we'll use `$_GET`.
+To check whether our variable is present, we'll use the `$_GET` variable.
 If you're not familiar with these types of variables, you can read up on them [here](http://php.net/manual/en/reserved.variables.request.php).
-In addition to the above check, we'll also define out `$sitepoint` array that I mentioned earlier.
+In addition to the above check, we'll also define our `$sitepoint` array that I mentioned earlier.
 It will contain your custom post type and custom field ID's.

-It's worth noting, that anytime I use `// ...` within the code of this article, that is a continuation of the last code block we covered.
+_It's worth noting, that anytime I use `// ...` within the code of this article, that is a continuation of the last code block we covered.
 Most of the code in this article is within the closure for the `admin_init` action we just created above.
-At end of the article, I'll supply you with the full code, so don't worry if you get a little lost.
+At end of the article, I'll supply you with the full code, so don't worry if you get a little lost._

 ```php
 // ...